KateJohnson/ISPORDataWrangling/Notes_and_Exercises.md

 Our last verb is used to create aggregated summarises our data.
 It is especially helpful when used in conjuction with `group_by()`

 Let's start with some counting.
-The `n()` function is very helpful for this.
+The `n()` function is good for this.

 How many people do we have in each BMI category?